xyz-digital/xyz-digital.github.io/_posts/2020-06-29-neurotribes-part-one-autism-as-a-spectrum.md

 categories: books
 ---

 NeuroTribes, by Steve Silberman, takes the reader on a historical journey of autism since the 18th century.
 I stumbled on this book after watching both of Hannah Gadsby's Netflix Comedy specials (*Douglas* and *Nanette*).
 In both of them, she discusses her Autism diagnosis and how it affects her life.
 This wasn't the first thing I watched about autism that I related to.
-The previous year I stumbled upon Temple Grandin and her [presentations on autism](https://www.youtube.com/results?search_query=temple+grandin+TED).
-Autism is widely known to be prevelant in the software industry, so whether I have it or not I am likely to be exposed to it.
-I believe it is important to understand so that I can understand others and myself.
+Last year I stumbled upon Temple Grandin and her [presentations on autism](https://www.youtube.com/results?search_query=temple+grandin+TED).
+Autism is widely known to be prevelant in the software industry, so whether I have it or not, I am likely to be exposed to it.
+I believe it is important to learn about so that I can better understand others and myself.

 <!--more-->

 ## Autism as a Spectrum

 We didn't always consider autism a spectrum.
 You are likely familiar with the term "aspergers", which if you are the average person, you might define as "similar to autism but not as bad".
 I thought this was the extent of the confusion, but there was also pervasive developmental disorder-not otherwise specified (PDD-NOS) and childhood disintegrative disorder (CDD).

 ### Brief History of the DSM